MeerUzairWasHere/open-source-portfolio/README.md

 4. **Admin User Configuration**:

-   - After setting up Clerk, login with your account credentials.
-   - Create a new user account that you want to designate as the admin.
+   - run `npm run dev` and `login` with an account that you want to designate as the admin.
-   - Go to Clerk settings and navigate to the Users section.
+   - And then go back to Clerk settings and navigate to the Users section.
    - Copy the user ID of the admin account.
    - Add the user ID to the `.env` file under the `ADMIN_USER_ID` variable.
+   - Then only first time navigate through searchbar to `/admin-dashboard/manage-admin/` as you don't have a admin added yet.

 5. **Change title,description,favicon**:
    To set up the title, description, and favicon/logo: